Formby F.C.: Disbandment

 Despite having had two of the best seasons in the club's history, without a ground or junior teams the organisation was in a precarious state.
 When manager Jim Shirley resigned for family reasons in the close season it left the club without a basis to continue.
 They announced their disbanding on 2 June 2014.

 2022 season return

-In March 2022 the team announced they would return to competitive senior football and has been accepted to play in the Liverpool County Premier League Division One for the 2022–23 season with Bobby Shirley as manager, Formby finished 6th in the league and won the Roy Wade Cup in their first season back.
+In March 2022 the team announced they would return to competitive senior football and has been accepted to play in the Liverpool County Premier League Division One for the 2022–23 season with Bobby Shirley as manager, Formby finished 6th in the league and won the Roy Wade Cup (their division's challenge cup) in their first season back.

-The following season 2023/2024 they just missed out on promotion to the Liverpool County Premier League Premier Division, finishing third.
+The following season 2023/24 they narrowly missed out on promotion to the Liverpool County Premier League Premier Division, finishing third.